FranklyNathan/SpeedyEmerald/README.md

 <!-- title -->
 # Pokémon Emerald EX Speedchoice (Auction Edition)
-A Pokémon Emerald EX Speedchoice branch optimized for draft auction races
+A Pokémon Emerald Expansion fork incorporating custom features optimized for draft auction races

 <!-- CONTENT -->
 # Key Features

+## Roguelike Randomization
+- **Randomized Gyms:** Gyms are randomized; upon entering a gym, you'll be warped to any gym at random.
+Leader teams are adjusted to your current strength.
+- **Elite...
+Eight!?:** Battle Frontier Brains join the Elite Four for more diverse lineup of final bosses.

 ## Difficulty Boosts
 - **Buffed Battles:** All enemy trainers use perfect 31-IV Pokémon.
 All gym leaders and Elite Four members' Pokémon have optimal natures.